rm511130/Tanzu-Workshop-TKGI/WIP.md

 - Please use the [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/17AG0H2_zJNXWIP8ZOsXjjlPCPKwhskRTg5bgkRR4maI) to claim a user-id for this workshop.
 For example, Ralph Meira is user1.
 - Update the same [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/17AG0H2_zJNXWIP8ZOsXjjlPCPKwhskRTg5bgkRR4maI) as you progress through the Labs, by placing an "x" in the appropriate column.
 - When carrying out hands-on labs, you can cut-&-paste the commands shown `in boxes like this one`.
 However, when issuing commands, please make sure to alter the userID to match the one you have claimed, e.g.:
-  - `ssh -i fuse.pem ubuntu@user3.ourpcf.com` is for `user3`
+  - `ssh -i fuse.pem ubuntu@user3.pks4u.com` is for `user3`
-  - `ssh -i fuse.pem ubuntu@user15.ourpcf.com` is for `user15`
+  - `ssh -i fuse.pem ubuntu@user15.pks4u.com` is for `user15`
 - Don't get stuck.
 Ask for help.
 The goal is to learn concepts and understand how Pivotal/VMware can help L Brands be successful.
-- The PAS and PKS platforms we will be using were created using self-signed certificates, so you will sometimes have to click through warning screens about insecure pages.
+- The PAS and PKS platforms we will be using were created using Let's Encrypt certificates, so you we don't expect to see any Certificates or SSL warning screens.
-- Each workshop participant will be assigned an Ubuntu VM which has been readied for the execution of hands-on Labs.
+- Each workshop participant will be assigned a Ubuntu VM which has been readied for the execution of hands-on Labs.
 Your Laptop or Desktop will only be used for two purposes:
      - SSH'ing into the Ubuntu VM
      - Browsing web pages
-- When it's time for hands-on labs, you will see the following icon:
+- Throughout this document, when it's time for hands-on labs, you will see the following icon:

 ![](./images/lab.png)